 Some aspects you'll want to consider for each treatment include:

 - Side effects.
 Take time to review the side effects of each treatment and decide whether they'll be worth enduring or too much to handle.
 Your doctor can give you a good idea of how common the various side effects are for each treatment and explain options for managing side effects to make treatment more tolerable.

 - Your health in general.
 If you have other health conditions, ask your doctor how treatment will affect those conditions.
-For example, corticosteroids are commonly used in people with cancer.
-This could complicate diabetes treatment and affect your risk of cataracts, hypertension and osteoporosis.

 Your personal values and goals will make a difference in what treatments are best for you.
 Only you can decide what type of treatment will fit best in your life.
 But you don't have to make a choice and stick with it.
 It's very possible that you may change your mind during treatment, and that's fine.

 Effective communication with your doctor is the best way to make sure you're getting the information you need to make an informed decision.
 To make communicating with your doctor easier, try to:

 - Speak up when you don't understand.
 If you need further explanation or clarification, tell your doctor.
 If you don't speak up, your doctor may think you understand.

 - Write your questions in advance.
 Appointments can be stressful and emotional.
 Don't expect to remember all the questions you want to ask.
 Make note of a few questions that are most important to you in case your time with your doctor is limited.
 Ask whether your doctor or clinic has an online portal where you can ask additional questions.